llvm/llvm-project/llvm/docs/LangRef.rst

 In the most general case call to the '``llvm.memcpy.element.unordered.atomic.*``' is lowered to a call to the symbol ``__llvm_memcpy_element_unordered_atomic_*``.
 Where '*' is replaced with an actual element size.
-See : ref:`RewriteStatepointsForGC intrinsic lowering <RewriteStatepointsForGC_intrinsic_lowering>` for details on GC specific lowering.
+See :ref:`RewriteStatepointsForGC intrinsic lowering <RewriteStatepointsForGC_intrinsic_lowering>` for details on GC specific lowering.